hughrun/pocketsnack/README.md

 ### -a, --archive

-This tells you how many items are in your archive and how many of them are 'long reads'.
+Used in combination with `--info`, this tells you how many items are in your archive and how many of them are 'long reads'.
 You can set the wordcount defining a long read in `settings.py`.
-Use with `--info`.
+Used with `--purge`, it purges tags on items in the archive.

 ### -l, --list